ILyaCyclone/adf-tree-to-table-filterandselect/README.md

 To run the example you must provide a suitable database connection to HR schema.
 To do this in Applications window open Application Resources - Connections - Database - hr@test and set needed connection values.

+You may also want to remove custom timezone configuration needed in my environment.
+To do so right click on ViewController project - Project Properties and in Run/Debug section select Default run configuration.
+Click OK and restart application server.

 When the example is running in your browser:

 1. In the tree select Texas - IT - Valli Pataballa.